 Official Development Assistance financial data

-With the Foreign and Commonwealth Office (FCO), we are signed up to an international agreement to report aid expenditure according to the International Aid Transparency Initiative (IATI).
-You can find our published data on the Foreign and Commonwealth Office and International Aid Transparency Initiative websites.
+With the Foreign, Commonwealth & Development Office, we are signed up to an international agreement to report aid expenditure according to the International Aid Transparency Initiative (IATI).
+You can find our published data on the Foreign, Commonwealth & Development Office website.